ibm-cloud-docs/vpc/file_storage_vpc_create_replication.md

 Use the CLI to create a file share with replication, or update a file share to include replication.

-### Creating a file share with replication from the CLI
+### Creating a file share with a replica from the CLI
 {: #fs-create-new-share-replica-cli}

 Run the `ibmcloud is share-create` command and specify the following properties to define the replica share for a new file share: